omnetpp/omnetpp.org/downloads/ReaSE.md

 hierarchical routing and traffic generation are enabled within a user's simulation model.

 ReaSE is developed at the Institute of Telematics, University of Karlsruhe.
-This tool is actively developed and open to feedback and contributions.
-If you have any questions regarding ReaSE, feel free to contact the authors.